Aji Charapita Peppers – The Wild and Expensive Peruvian Chili

 About 65 dried aji charapita peppers on scale, weighing 3 grams.

 Still, this plant is certainly worth growing at home for its amazing flavor, usefulness in the kitchen, and perfect heat level.
-The tiny berries make for a great snack, or for dialing in the perfect heat and flavor to home-cooked meals.
+The tiny berries make for a great snack, or for dialing in the perfect heat and flavor to spicy recipes.

 Growing Aji Charapita Peppers